Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 The Gramm-Leach-Bliley Financial Protection Act, also known as the GLBA, is a federal law in the United States that regulates the privacy and security of consumers' personal financial information held by financial institutions.

-An example of the Gramm-Leach-Bliley Act (GLBA) in action is when a bank informs its customers about its privacy practices, provides them the option to opt-out of certain information sharing, and implements security measures to protect their financial data from unauthorized access or data breaches.
+An example of this act in action is when a bank informs its customers about its privacy practices, provides them the option to opt-out of certain information sharing, and implements security measures to protect their financial data from unauthorized access or data breaches.

 Join Our Newsletter